zalando/postgres-operator/docs/user.md

 ## Setting up a standby cluster

 Standby clusters are like normal cluster but they are streaming from a remote cluster.
-As the first version of this feature, the only scenario covered by operator is to stream from a wal archive of the master.
-Following the more popular infrastructure of using Amazon's S3 buckets, it is mentioned  as s3_wal_path here.
-To make a cluster as standby add a section standby in the YAML file as follows.
+As the first version of this feature, the only scenario covered by operator is to stream from a WAL archive of the master.
+Following the more popular infrastructure of using Amazon's S3 buckets, it is mentioned as `s3_wal_path` here.
+To start a cluster as standby add the following `standby` section in the YAML file:

 ```yaml
 spec: